Carzit/sd-webui-samplers-scheduler/README.md

 I hope it will be helpful to achieve a balance between generation speed and image quality.

 ## Requirement
-sd webui Version <= 1.5.2
+SD WebUI Version <= 1.5.2

 ## How to use
 This repository is a extension for sd webui.
-Just use it as a sd extension!😉
+Just place it in the `extension` folder!😉

 Choose the Sampler `Seniorious` or `Seniorious Karras` to enable the samplers scheduler.